deepmodeling/deepmd-kit/doc/install/easy-install.md

 pip install deepmd-kit[cpu]
 ```

-The supported platform includes Linux x86-64 with GNU C Library 2.28 or above, macOS x86-64, and Windows x86-64.
+The supported platform includes Linux x86-64 and aarch64 with GNU C Library 2.28 or above, macOS x86-64, and Windows x86-64.
 A specific version of TensorFlow which is compatible with DeePMD-kit will be also installed.

 :::{Warning}